The Gettysburg Seasonal Home Maintenance Checklist: Essential HVAC, Plumbing & Electrical Tips

 Water Conservation and Efficiency

-- Check for toilet leaks: Drop food coloring in tank; if it appears in bowl without flushing, you have a leak
+• Check for toilet leaks: Drop food coloring in the tank; if it appears in the bowl without flushing, you have a leak

-- Maintain water heater: Consider lowering temperature setting during hot months
+• Maintain water heater: Consider lowering the temperature setting during hot months

 Electrical System Summer Demands